impee

 This is a photo taken whilst underneath the car.

-Remove the 2 clips on the left and right as done in the other steps before.
+Remove the 2 Expanding Rivets on the left and right as done in the other steps before.

 Also take the 3 hoses out of the other round bigger clips.